elixir-ecto/ecto/guides/Getting Started.md

 This new code will tell Ecto to create a new table called people, and add three new fields: `first_name`, `last_name` and `age` to that table.
 The types of these fields are `string` and `integer`.
 (The different types that Ecto supports are covered in the [Ecto.Schema](https://hexdocs.pm/ecto/Ecto.Schema.html) documentation.)

-**NOTE: The naming convention for tables in Ecto databases is to use a pluralized name.**
+**NOTE**: The naming convention for tables in Ecto databases is to use a pluralized name.

 To run this migration and create the `people` table in our database, we will run this command: